Shedeur Sanders’ dramatic fall to Day 3 of the NFL draft is still baffling

 “It’s a personal discussion.
 It’s whether or not teams are comfortable with everything that comes along with Shedeur in terms of who he is as a person, all the people that are surrounding him in terms of his inner circle and whether or not teams deem that something they’re comfortable with,” Riddick said on Saturday’s broadcast.
 “Right or wrong, that’s the only conclusion you can come to at this point because, obviously, it’s a subjective argument as to what his actual physical skills are on the football field.

 Sanders, like his “Prime Time” father, oozes confidence that can be misconstrued as arrogance.
-He probably made more money off NIL deals in college than he will in his rookie contract.
+He probably made more money off name, imagine and likeness deals in college than he will in his rookie contract.
 His flash and style could rub some folks — maybe old-school assistant coaches — the wrong way.

 But plenty of athletes are confident, bordering on cocky.
 Cam Ward, the No. 1 overall pick, turned to Tennessee’s coaching staff after an impressive throw at his pro day and said: “I’m solidifying it.”